mattermost/docs/source/deploy/build-custom-mobile-apps.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

 You can build and distribute custom versions of the Mattermost mobile app.
-Choosing this approach means `you've decided not to use the mobile app Mattermost has made available </deploy/use-prebuilt-mobile-apps.html>`__ through public app stores.
-This also means that you've decided to `host your own push proxy service </deploy/mobile-hpns.html#host-your-own-push-proxy-service>`__.
+Choosing this approach means :doc:`you've decided not to use the mobile app Mattermost has made available </deploy/use-prebuilt-mobile-apps>` through public app stores.
+This also means that you've decided to :ref:`host your own push proxy service <deploy/mobile-hpns:host your own push proxy service>`.

 This approach is recommended for: